-Roundtable: Computed TomographyCT Scanner · 7 months ago by TechNation Magazine
+Roundtable: Computed TomographyCT Scanner · a year ago by TechNation Magazine

 contacted several experts and asked about purchasing and maintaining equipment.
 We also asked about the latest advancements.
 The panel members are Matthew Dedman, Director of Strategic Accounts for CT at Siemens Healthineers; Sarah Lee, Vice President, MIT; Josh Raines, Vice President Technical Services, Tri-Imaging and Ed Sloan Sr., President and CEO, Ed Sloan and Associates.